Vegan Fairy Cakes

 Once the cakes are completely cool, you can prepare the icing to go on top.

-Mix 130g of icing sugar with 2 tablespoons of water or vegan milk.
-Add a little onto each cake and top with your favourite vegan sprinkles.
+Mix 130g of icing sugar with 2 tablespoons of water or dairy-free milk.
+Add a little icing onto each vegan fairy cake and top with your favourite vegan sprinkles.

-Let the fairy cakes sit at room temperature until the icing has hardened then enjoy!
+Let your cakes sit at room temperature until the icing has hardened then enjoy!

 Whichever sprinkles you decide to use, just watch out for ingredients like beeswax, shellac and carmine.

 The sprinkles I used for my fairy cakes are Dr. Oetker unicorn confetti sprinkles.
-They’re one of the most easily available sprinkles without animal products in them and they’re clearly marked as vegan-friendly.
+They’re one of the most widely available sprinkles without animal products in them and they’re clearly marked as vegan-friendly.
+Check out my vegan sprinkles post for more options.

 Store these in an airtight container and keep them at room temperature.
 They will last 4-5 days this way.

 Yes, I recommend freezing them without icing.
-The icing and sprinkles are best added on the day that you plan to eat them.
+I recommend adding the icing and sprinkles on the day that you plan to eat them.

-They can be frozen for up to 2 months in airtight containers.
+You can freeze fairy cakes for up to 2 months in airtight containers.
 When you’re ready to defrost them, just pop them onto a plate at room temperature.
 Let them sit for an hour or so until they’ve completely thawed then enjoy!

 That’s all for now!
-I hope you enjoy the recipe.
+I hope you enjoy these vegan fairy cakes.
 If you make these cakes at home, please leave a comment and/or rating to let me know how it went.
+Happy baking! xo

 Vegan Fairy Cakes

-Bite-sized vegan cupcakes with icing and sprinkles.
+Bite-sized vegan fairy cakes with icing and sprinkles.
 Perfect for kid's birthday parties.

 - 140 ml Unsweetened soy milk (1/2 cup + 1 tablespoon)